Chapter 3 – Amendment I: Exploring Freedoms, Rights, Privileges & Their Differences

 b.
 Symbolic Speech

 Also, symbolic speech is “[c]onduct that expresses opinions or thoughts, such as a hunger strike or the wearing of a black armband. • Symbolic speech does not enjoy the same constitutional protection that pure speech does.”[52]
 In short, the symbolic speech indicates that the government can not administer penalties of imprisonment, fines, or other punishment on persons or organizations contingent on their behavior meant to convey their thoughts with actions, things, experiences or anything or than words, unless extraordinary circumstances occur.
-The Supreme Court of the United States has noted symbolic speech to include students who wear armbands, burn an American flag, burn crosses, and child pornography according to New York v.
+The Supreme Court of the United States has noted symbolic speech includes students who wear armbands, burn an American flag, burn crosses, and view child pornography according to New York v.
 Ferber (1982).[53]
 The court held that child pornography which depicts sexual conduct is unconstitutional as it may provide an incentive to create an environment of sexual abuse for children.[54]

 c.
 Political Expression